-It is for a very important reason the Blue was so important to the essence of this guitar and why we chose it as the main focal point of the instrument.
-The blue lacquer used originated from an remarkable place, the workshop of the legendary guitar maker James D’Aquisto.
+Blue is the essence of this guitar.
+The reason we chose it as the main focal point of the instrument is the blue lacquer originated from an remarkable place, the workshop of the legendary guitar maker James D’Aquisto.

 Many guitar makers and enthusiasts consider James D’Aquisto to be one of the most influential and creative luthiers of all time.
 He is responsible for taking the archtop guitar from it’s Art Deco inspired early form and developing it into an organic instrument with limitless aesthetic possibilities.
 His instruments are some of the most prized in the world now and are sought by musicians, collectors and even museums due to their unique character and beautiful workmanship.

 During his career D’Aquisto built many amazing guitars but one instrument would become the most famous of them all – D’Aquisto’s blue “Centura Deluxe”.
 The blue Centura was commissioned by collector Scott Chinery.
 Upon receiving the the instrument, Chinery was so taken by the unique colour D’Aquisto used he commissioned a collection of “Blue Guitars” to be built by a selection of the world’s foremost luthiers.
 The Blue Guitar collection would be come known as one of the greatest collections of guitars ever assembled.